What To Expect After A Watchman Procedure | Clear Recovery Guide

 Resuming normal activities after the Watchman procedure requires patience and gradual progression.
 Patients are generally advised against heavy lifting or vigorous exercise for at least one week post-procedure due to catheter insertion site healing needs.

 Light walking can start within days of discharge and serves as excellent low-impact activity that promotes circulation without stressing the body unnecessarily.
-Most cardiologists recommend avoiding contact sports or any activity that risks trauma for several weeks.
+Most cardiologists recommend avoiding contact sports or any activity that risks trauma for several weeks, especially while blood thinners or antiplatelet medications are being used.

-Lifestyle modifications often accompany recovery plans since many patients have underlying conditions like atrial fibrillation or hypertension contributing to stroke risk.
+Lifestyle modifications often accompany recovery plans since many patients have underlying conditions like atrial fibrillation, high blood pressure, diabetes, or vascular disease contributing to stroke risk.
 Maintaining a heart-healthy diet rich in fruits, vegetables, lean proteins, and whole grains helps optimize cardiovascular function.

 Smoking cessation is strongly encouraged because tobacco use increases clotting tendencies and impairs vascular health.
-Limiting alcohol intake also supports better heart rhythm control.
+Limiting alcohol intake also supports better heart rhythm control, especially for people whose atrial fibrillation episodes are triggered or worsened by alcohol.

 The Importance of Follow-Up Appointments

 Follow-up visits are critical after a Watchman procedure.
-The first major check-up usually occurs around six weeks post-surgery when imaging tests assess how well the device has integrated with heart tissue.
+The first major device check commonly occurs around 45 days after implantation, when imaging tests assess how well the device has integrated with heart tissue and whether there is any leak or clot around the implant.

 During these visits, cardiologists evaluate:

-- The position and seal of the Watchman device via transesophageal echocardiography (TEE)
+• The position and seal of the Watchman device via transesophageal echocardiography (TEE), cardiac CT, or another imaging method

-- Lifestyle compliance including diet, activity levels, and smoking status
+• Lifestyle compliance including diet, activity levels, alcohol intake, and smoking status

 If complications arise—such as leaks around the device or clot formation—additional treatments may be necessary.
 Early detection through follow-up appointments helps prevent serious outcomes like stroke.